 To understand what information the UPS is generating an SNMP card which costs just a few hundred pounds is indispensable.
 It gathers information which can be viewed on the network and remotely.
 Being able to see data in real time is helpful for preventing issues and monitoring the overall health of the UPS.
 Our systems are also enabled with Bluetooth which allows users to connect with a tablet and download a real time report which can be emailed to our technical team who can check on any concerns the client may have.

-So, in short, by buying direct from the manufacturer you will get a more bespoke, quality UPS design that is right-sized for your load, reducing TCO.
+So, in short, by buying direct from a UPS manufacturer you will get a more bespoke, quality UPS design that is right-sized for your load, reducing TCO.
 By ensuring correct maintenance programs are adhered to risks are mitigated.

 By Louis McGarry, Sales and Marketing Director, CENTIEL UK Ltd